 Perception: 94 percent say copyrights protect the original authors, creators, and publishers of a work and help provide fair compensation for that work.
 Six percent say copyrights exist as a way for corporations to make more money off consumers—even churches with copyrights who aren’t out to make a profit.

 Reality: Most people understand what the purpose of copyrights are.
 Confusion sets in when it comes to how they apply to different media and in different situations.
 Essentially, copyright laws are exclusive rights granted to the author or creator of an original work.
 These include the rights to reproduce, sell or distribute, and change the work as the author—and only the author—chooses.
 Copyrights apply once an idea becomes a “fixed” form, such as in print, in an image or movie, or in song.
-Once the fixed form is created, it’s automatically protected by copyright.
+Copyright automatically protects the fixed form once it’s created.
 All usages of copyrighted material beyond what’s considered “fair use” requires permission.

 Who Pays the Price?

-Perception: 57 percent believe that if a church violates a copyright and gets caught, the ramifications fall on the entire church.
+Perception: 57 percent believe that if a church violates a copyright, the ramifications fall on the entire church.
 Just 5 percent believe that it falls on the individual who actually violated the copyright.

 Reality: Organizations or corporations as a whole can’t go to jail, according to Alan Phillips, an attorney for Lifeway Christian Resources.
 So, the penalty of copyright infringement will typically fall on the individual—not the ministry or church—who violated the copyright.

 Is It Really My Problem?